Call your Senators today! Help protect consumers' right to have their day in court!

 We need your voice!

-The Senate may vote as early as tomorrow on legislation to roll back the CFPB's new rule and give a "get out of jail free" pass to financial institutions or credit reporting companies who haven't played by the rules.
+The Senate may vote as early as today on legislation to roll back the CFPB's new rule and give a "get-out-of-jail-free" pass to financial institutions or credit reporting companies who haven't played by the rules.
 Please call your U.S. Senator today!

 More about the CFPB's new rule